wp-plugins/xili-language/readme.txt

 = 1.1.9 =
 Intermediate release
 Optional improve hooking ways to be compatible with l10n cache of Johan's plugin see line 2200.
-Automatic detection of `theme_text_domain` and languages (.mo) sub-folder in theme's folder.
+Automatic detection of `THEME_TEXT_DOMAIN` constant and languages (.mo) sub-folder in theme's folder.
 More infos in Settings UI Special sidebox.
-Fixes title of wp_get_archives links with current permalinks.
+Fixes title of `wp_get_archives` links with current permalinks.
 Possible that very special permalinks need to use hook named `xiliml_get_archives_link`.

 = 1.1.8 =
 This release adds new features dedicated to multilingual theme's creators and webmasters.
 Some new php functions, a folder to include functions shared by themes (not necessary to put functions in functions.php of the current theme); example with a shortcode to insert link inside content toward another post in a language.
 A post explaining these improvements can be found [here](http://dev.xiligroup.com/?cat=480&lang=en_us).
 Since this release, xili-language is also tested with future wordpress 2.9-rare.